Rigidity of high dimensional graph manifolds: Introduction

 \begin{theorem} Let $M$ be an irreducible graph $n$-manifold obtained by gluing the pieces $V_i=\overline{N}_i\times T^{d_i}$, $i=1,\ldots, k$.
 Let $\Gamma$ be a group quasi-isometric to $\pi_1 (M)$.
 Then either $\Gamma$ itself or a subgroup of $\Gamma$ of index two is isomorphic to the fundamental group of a graph of groups satisfying the following conditions: \begin{itemize} \item every edge group contains $\mZ^{n-1}$ as a subgroup of finite index; \item for every vertex group $\G_v$ there exist $i\in\{1,\ldots, k\}$, a finite-sheeted covering $N'$ of $N_i$ and a finite-index subgroup $\G'_v$ of $\G_v$ that fits into the exact sequences

 where $F$ is a finite group, and $j(\mZ^{d_i})$ is contained in the center of $\Gamma'_v$. \end{itemize} \end{theorem}

-As we mentioned at the beginning of this introduction, many of our rigidity results are inspired by corresponding results in the theory of non-positively curved spaces.
-In order to emphasize that our class of manifolds is genuinely different, we show in Chapter \ref{construction2:sec}:
+As we mentioned at the beginning of this introduction, many of our rigidity results are inspired by corresponding results in the theory of non-positively curved spaces and groups.
+We have already mentioned the fact that fundamental groups of irreducible graph manifolds are not relatively hyperbolic in general.
+We say that a group is CAT(0) if it acts properly via semisimple isometries on a complete CAT(0) space (see Section~\ref{strirr:sub}).
+In Chapter \ref{construction2:sec} we show that fundamental groups of irreducible graph manifolds are not CAT(0) in general:

-\begin{theorem} In each dimension $n\geq 4$, there are infinitely many examples of $n$-dimensional irreducible graph manifolds which do \emph{not} support any locally CAT(0)-metric. \end{theorem}
+\begin{theorem} In each dimension $n\geq 4$, there are infinitely many examples of $n$-dimensional irreducible graph manifolds having a non-CAT(0) fundamental group.
+In particular, there exist infinitely many irreducible graph $n$-manifolds which do not support any locally CAT(0) metric. \end{theorem}

-In Chapter \ref{surf-base:chap}, we introduce the notion of an {\it extended graph manifold}.
-These are similar to our generalized graph manifolds, except that we now allow pieces of the form $\Sigma \times T^{n-2}$, where $\Sigma$ is a finite volume hyperbolic surface.
-We also require the technical condition that in adjacent surface pieces, fibers are never identified together.
-In Thoerem \ref{charwalls}, we provide a characterization of the wall subgroups in extended graph $n$-manifolds.
-Using this, we can establish analogues of our main theorems for the class of extended graph $n$-manifolds: smooth rigidity (see Theorem \ref{smrigidity2:thm}) and the structure theorem for groups quasi-isometric to the fundamental group of such manifolds (see Theorem \ref{structure-QI}).
-Along the way, we consider groups quasi-isometric to the direct product $F_k\times \mZ^d$ of a free group $F_k$ with a free abelian group $\mZ^d$.
-We show that any such group must contain a finite index subgroup which is isomorphic to some $F_{k'} \times \mZ ^d$.

 Finally, in Chapter \ref{open:sec}, we provide some concluding remarks, and propose various open problems suggested by our work.